cmmvio/cmmv-docs-en/7-Modules/Repository.md

 * **username and password:** Credentials for connecting to the database (for database types that require authentication).
 * **host and port:** For specifying the host and port for databases like PostgreSQL, MySQL, etc.

-To properly configure the ``@cmmv/repository`` module, you need to specify your database connection settings in the ``.cmmv.config.js`` file.
+To properly configure the ``@cmmv/repository`` module, you need to specify your database connection settings in the ``.cmmv.config.cjs`` file.
 The example provided shows a typical setup using SQLite, but you can adjust the configuration for other databases like PostgreSQL or MySQL.
 For further details on possible configurations, refer to the [TypeORM documentation](https://typeorm.io).

 ## Custom Index